audeering/audplot/docs/usage.rst

     plt.tight_layout()

-If you want to show multiple graphs in one figure you can specify the axes you want to draw on.
+To show multiple graphs in one figure you can specify the axes you want to draw on.

 .. plot::